canonical/core-base/README.md

 ```

 ## LXD backend
-The LXD backend is the preffered way of testing locally as it uses virtualization and thus runs a lot quicker than
+The LXD backend is the preferred way of testing locally as it uses virtualization and thus runs a lot quicker than
 the qemu backend.
 This is because the container can use all the resources of the host, and we can support
 qemu-kvm acceleration in the container for the nested instance.